solenya-group/solenya/README.md

 # Scaling State

-Whenever possible your child components shouldn't explictly reference the parent (they *implicitly* use the parent whenever an `update` is called).
-However, as your application grows in complexity, the child component may need to access parent state.
-Use the following pattern:
+You should scale the state in your application primarily with the divide-and-conquer strategy of growing your component tree.
+Furthermore, whenever possible, your child components shouldn't explictly reference the parent (they *implicitly* use the parent whenever an `update` is called).
+This strategy minimizes complexity and makes your application easier to reason about.
+However, sometimes the most elegant solution is indeed for a child component to access its parent state.
+To do so, use the following pattern:

 1. The parent component implements an interface for exposing only the state your child needs to see
 2. The child component has a method that returns this.parent cast to the parent interface